 The Initial Enrollment Period (IEP) isn’t truly a Medicare Advantage enrollment period, but you need to have a good handle on it to understand the Initial Coverage Election Period (which we’ll discuss next).
 A person enters their IEP the first time they become eligible to enroll in the federal Medicare program, commonly referred to as Original Medicare or Medicare Parts A and B. This period lasts for seven months.

-For clients who are aging in to Medicare, the IEP begins three months before the month they turn 65 and ends three months after their birth month.
-If they miss their IEP, your clients can still get coverage, but they may have to wait.
+For clients who are aging into Medicare, the IEP begins three months before the month they turn 65 and ends three months after their birth month.
+If they miss their IEP, your clients can still sign up for Original Medicare, but they may have to wait.
 As a result, they may experience coverage gaps for a limited time and/or even have to pay late enrollment penalties.

-Example: If your client is aging in to Medicare and their 65th birthday is on April 26, their IEP would begin on January 1 and end on July 31.
+Example: If your client is aging into Medicare and their 65th birthday is on April 26, their IEP begins on January 1 and ends on July 31.

 If a client is under 65 and has been receiving Social Security or Railroad Retirement Board disability benefits for 24 months, the stipulations differ slightly.
 Clients who fall into this category will still have an IEP that lasts for a full seven months.
 It will span three months before the month of their 25th disability check, and three months after the check is received.
 Your client’s Medicare coverage would start the first day of the month they receive their 25th check.